T-Pau/Anykey/README.md

 To test other controller types or joystick adapters, please use the companion program [Joyride](https://github.com/T-Pau/Joyride).

+## Loader

+The disc image contains a BASIC loader that detects which machine it runs on and automatically loads the correct program.
+For this to work, you need to load it with `LOAD"*",8`.
+It will *not* work if you load it with `LAOD"*",8,1`.

 ## Keyboard

 The keys are displayed in the same layout as the physical keyboard.